Image by Brett Boardman

 One of them doesn’t look like his photo.
 There’s an age gap between them (but what’s a decade or three?).
 And one is harbouring a dangerous secret.
 In an hour’s time, both will leave the park profoundly transformed.

-In 2021, Griffin is leaving its home at the SBW Stables and wandering down the road to the real Green Park.
-Outside the rotunda, audience members will be outfitted with a set of headphones.
-And together, they will eavesdrop on playwright Elias Jamieson Brown’s finely wrought Darlinghurst noir.
-To everyone else, the two men talking on a bench might not look like much.
-But in the gloom of the setting sun, you’ll experience a dangerous psycho-sexual collision… in a very public place.
+In 2021, Griffin Theatre Company left its home at the SBW Stables and wandered down the road to the real Green Park.
+Outside the rotunda, audience members were outfitted with a set of headphones.
+And together, they eavesdropped on playwright Elias Jamieson Brown’s finely wrought Darlinghurst noir.
+To everyone else, the two men talking on a bench might not have looked like much.
+But in the gloom of the setting sun, audiences experienced a dangerous psycho-sexual collision… in a very public place.

 Awards and Recognition